-Review and adjustment may be requested Either party or a state child support agency, if an assignment of rights exists, may request review of a child support order more often than once every 36 months if a significant change in circumstances exists.
+Either party or a state child support agency, if an assignment of rights exists, may request review of a child support order more often than once every 36 months if a significant change in circumstances exists.
 The burden of proof is on the requesting party.
 A review more often than once every 36 months may be appropriate if one or more of the following circumstances exist:

-- Support was set at the chart minimum because the noncustodial parent was unemployed or under-employed at the time, and new evidence shows that he or she is employed or more gainfully employed. - The noncustodial parent is unemployed through no fault of his or her own and unemployment is likely to continue for an extended period of time.
-The noncustodial parent is unemployed or has experienced a reduction in pay or hours worked through no fault of his or her own and the situation is likely to continue for an extended period of time. - The noncustodial parent is or will be incarcerated for at least 180 days.
-Incarceration is defined as a conviction resulting in a sentence of confinement to a local jail, state, or federal correctional facility, or state psychiatric hospital for at least 180 days excluding credit for time served prior to sentencing. - The noncustodial parent becomes permanently disabled which is medically verified by a doctor's statement and/or Social Security Disability benefits claim forms determination form.
-When modifying support based on disability benefits being paid, the spouse and dependent benefits, whether in the home of the obligor, assignor, or a third party, will be

-- taken into account in determining the noncustodial parent's income.
-For example, the noncustodial parent's benefit amount plus any separate awards made to the disability recipient's spouse and children equals the total income for the noncustodial parent as defined by the guidelines for setting support. - The noncustodial parent has provided income information to OCSE at the request of the custodial party and otherwise meets the criteria for a review as outlined in State law. - The oldest child will turn One or more of the dependents have turned 18 or otherwise emancipates emancipated and one of the parties requests review of the support amount for the remaining children. - The medical needs of the child need to be addressed due to a change in health care coverage. - All of the dependents have emancipated and a significant change in the noncustodial parent's income has occurred.
+- Support was set at the chart minimum because the noncustodial parent was unemployed or under-employed at the time, and new evidence shows that he or she is employed or more gainfully employed. - The noncustodial parent is unemployed through no fault of his or her own and unemployment is likely to continue for an extended period of time. - The noncustodial parent becomes permanently disabled which is medically verified by a doctor's statement and/or Social Security Disability benefits claim forms. - The noncustodial parent has provided income information to OCSE at the request of the custodial party and otherwise meets the criteria for a review as outlined in State law. - The oldest child will turn 18 or otherwise emancipates and one of the parties requests review of the support amount for the remaining children.